hemingchen/RoboND-Map-My-World-Robot/README.md

 ## Discussion
 In general, mapping both virtual worlds were successful.
 Mapping in 2D was relatively easier, a decent 2D map could be generated after 1 or 2 passes at moderate travel speed.

-Generating good 3D map however took more passes and demanded slower travel speed to generate more smooth, continuous data flow.
+Generating good 3D map however took more passes and demanded slower travel speed for more smooth, continuous data flow.
 This was especially important when mapping a relatively complex environment, such as the kitchen world.

 It occurred to me that rotating movements of the robot would cause the mapping node to continuously throw warnings about insufficient inliners.
 It was possibly due to robot not having liner speed and `RTAB-Map` was confused.
 Minimizing rotating movements (`J` and `L` key in `teleop`) seemed to solve the problem.